Prices from £48.99

 Fostair is used for the regular treatment of asthma in adults whose condition is either:

-Fostair does not cure asthma but is used to help manage and control asthma and its symptoms.
-When taken regularly, it can prevent the incidence of bronchospasm and make breathing easier.
+Fostair does not cure asthma but is used to help manage your asthma symptoms.

 Your doctor can prescribe Fostair in a few different ways: